In the next couple blog posts I will be installing Objection and theos-jailed. Both tools can be used for testing iOS apps on jailed devices.

 xcodebuild.
 These should be installed by default.

 We also need to have a non-expired mobile provisioning file ready.
-Check out Sideloading an iOS Application to learn how to do that.
+Check out the post on Sideloading an iOS Application to learn more.
 I am also using the Damn Vulnerable iOS app – http://damnvulnerableiosapp.com/.

 IPA Binary Prerequisites